‘Arrogance,’ ‘a ploy,’ 'bold’: Here’s what officials are saying about Facebook’s Libra

 “It is very important for regulatory agencies in the world to pay close attention to these developments [with Libra] and to make sure that they are not too late in undertaking the right steps,” said Gita Gopinath, chief economist for the International Monetary Fund.

 “Washington must go beyond the hype and ensure that it’s not the place where innovation goes to die.
-Just because we may not fully understand a new technology proposal does not mean we should immediately call for its prohibition, especially when that proposal is just that, a proposal,” Rep. Patrick T. McHenry (R-N.C.), the ranking Republican of the House Financial Services Committee, said during a House hearing Wednesday.
+Just because we may not fully understand a new technology proposal does not mean we should immediately call for its prohibition, especially when that proposal is just that, a proposal,” Rep. Patrick T. McHenry (N.C.), ranking Republican on the House Financial Services Committee, said during a House hearing Wednesday.

 “Look, I don’t have a crystal ball.
 I have no idea if Libra will lead to greater financial inclusion, lower remittance costs — which have the opportunity and would mean families could send money to each other more cheaply and easily than today — or if it’s just a ploy to shoot Facebook’s Twitter mentions through the roof.
 We’ll see,” McHenry said.